leewtai/leewtai.github.io/courses/data_mining/homeworks/hw1.md

 #### Q4

-Why would we have a hard time classifying the sellers into companies who sell fewer but valuable items (e.g. furniture) vs many but cheap items (e.g. toilet paper) with the current dataset?

-#### Q5

-Do the 2 largest cities, large by total order amount, have different "total order payment" distributions?
+Do the 2 largest cities, defined by total order amount, have different "total order payment" distributions?
 Please perform a permutation test to test this statement.